 Fremantle Challenger Harbour

 The Challenger Harbour was built to cater for competitive sailing and the Americas Cup.
-It contains both 65 public boat pens, 3 jetties, a service wharf, fuelling and maintenance facilities and a boardwalk that connects them all.
+It contains 67 public boat pens on 2 jetties, Jetty E and G, 2 yacht clubs, (RPYC-Jetties A-D) and FCYC (Jetty F) and a boardwalk that connects them all.

 Plan your Fremantle boating trip